core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 # Security Considerations {#sec-cons}

-The freshness assertion of the Echo option comes from the client reproducing the same value of the Echo option in a request as in a previous response.
+The freshness assertion of the Echo option comes from the client reproducing the same value of the Echo option in a request as it received in a previous response.
 If the Echo value is a large random number then there is a high probability that the request is generated after having seen the response.
 If the Echo value of the response can be guessed, e.g. if based on a small random number or a counter (see {{echo-state}}), then it is possible to compose a request with the right Echo value ahead of time.
 Using guessable Echo values is only permissible in a narrow set of cases described in {{source-of-truth}}.
 Echo values MUST be set by the CoAP server such that the risk associated with unintended reuse can be managed.

 If uniqueness of the Echo value is based on randomness, then the availability of a secure pseudorandom number generator and truly random seeds are essential for the security of the Echo option.
 If no true random number generator is available, a truly random seed must be provided from an external source.
 As each pseudorandom number must only be used once, an implementation needs to get a new truly random seed after reboot, or continuously store state in nonvolatile memory.
-See ({{RFC8613}}, Appendix B.1.1) for issues and solution approaches for writing to nonvolatile memory.
+See ({{RFC8613}}, Appendix B.1.1) for issues and approaches for writing to nonvolatile memory.

 A single active Echo value with 64 (pseudo-)random bits gives the same theoretical security level as a 64-bit MAC (as used in e.g. AES_128_CCM_8).
 If a random unique Echo value is intended, the Echo option value SHOULD contain 64 (pseudo-)random bits that are not predictable for any other party than the server.
 A server MAY use different security levels for different uses cases (client aliveness, request freshness, state synchronization, network address reachability, etc.).